Queen Rania in Dior and Kate in Elie Saab, what guests wore to Jordan royal wedding

-Jordan's Queen Rania greeted guests in a glamorous embroidered Dior gown as she welcomed guests at the wedding ceremony of her son, Crown Prince Hussein, and Princess Rajwa Al Saif at Zahran Palace on Thursday.
+Jordan's Queen Rania greeted guests in a glamorous embroidered Dior gown at the wedding ceremony of her son, Crown Prince Hussein, and Princess Rajwa at Zahran Palace on Thursday.

 The sleek dress featured intricate flower detailing on the arm, collar and back.
 She paired the look with a matching clutch bag.